idigbio-api-hackathon/idigbio-spark/README.md

 Spark jobs can be implemented in Scala, Java and Python.
 An early attempt to implement the job in Python caused the process to crash due to an out of memory issue.
 A later implementation in Scala was stable on both small (macbook) and large (32 core server) system.
 This seems to suggest that Python support might require some more configuration tweaking to get the jobs to complete reliably, while the Scala implementation work without any configuration changes.

-Preliminary results seem to suggest that Apache Spark is suitable for stable and performant processing of large (~GB) datasets like iDigBio.
-Our implementation algorithms that link iDigBio to Global Names and GenBank will hopefully help make it easier to discover and increase the quality of iDigBio records.
+These preliminary results seem to suggest that Apache Spark is suitable for stable and performant processing of large (~GB) datasets like iDigBio.
+Our implementation algorithms that link iDigBio to Global Names and GenBank will hopefully help make it easier to discover iDigBio specimen records and their associations with other web-connected resources.